dwyl/flutter-stopwatch-tutorial/README.md

 Inside the `_StopwatchPageState` state widget, we are going to be adding two new fields.
 - `_database`: a `MyDatabase` Drift database instance.
-- `currentId`: the current ID of the timer that is occuring while running the stopwatch.
+- `currentId`: the current ID of the timer that is occurring while running the stopwatch.
 This refers to the `id` column of the `Timer` table.